SERVIR-Amazonia/suriname-training/ceo/06_Map-validation-with-CEO.md

 In the [Advanced Google Earth Engine - Change Detection 1](https://servir-amazonia.github.io/suriname-training/change-detection-1) module, we made a random forest land cover classification for two years.
 Here, we will write a short snippet of code to export our land cover classification for 2022 (Year 2) as a GEE Asset.

-Open your script titled **Change Detection - Two Date**, insert this code is in the script, and run the script.
+Open your script titled **Change Detection - Two Date**, insert into the script, and run the script.

 ```javascript
 //--------------------------------------------------------------